juleshansen/oop/individual/individual.md

 If you need to install into a different python environment, type
 ```
-conda install -n <environment to install into>
+conda install -n <environment to install into> pillow
 ```

 Whether you're executing commands from **IPython** or **notebook**, you should first set the autoreload mode for imports.
 Use the following lines once at the beginning: